Efik literature

 Before the arrival of the missionaries in 1846, much of what consisted of Efik literature was oral literature.
 By the late 1840s, Efik literature gradually transitioned into written form.
 The missionaries were instrumental in this transition.
-These christian missionaries aided in the setting up of schools across Old Calabar.
+These Christian missionaries aided in the setting up of schools across Old Calabar.
 At these schools, the Efik were shown how to write in the Efik language using the latin alphabets.
 The earliest forms of Efik written literature were mainly of biblical genre and were developed by the early missionaries of the Church of Scotland mission.
 By the 1920s, Efik literature gradually transitioned into other written and non-biblical genres such as prose, drama and poetry.
 The period between the 1920s and 1970s saw an immense amount of growth in Efik literature.

 At present, Efik literature is an important aspect of Efik language learning in schools within the lower Cross River region and is an integral part of the Efik written exams within the West African Examinations Council (WAEC) orbit.
 Students are recommended to study a range of Efik literary works to aid them in passing the exams.
-Among these literary works include Edikot Ñwed Mbuk series, Mutanda oyom Namondo, Ansa Udọ Enañ, Sidibe and several others.
+Among these literary works include Edikot N̄wed Mbuk series, Mutanda oyom Namondo, Ansa Udọ Enan̄, Sidibe and several others.